 Just like us humans, cats have a range of social needs, and they rely on us to meet them.
 If you’re away from home a lot during the day or are simply busy, you may notice that your cat meows or scratches a lot to try and get your attention when you are around.
 So when you're asking, 'Why won't my cat sleep?', here's your first clue.

 According to pet coach, Jodi Ziskin, cats have a great need to exert energy.
 “When they’re not provided with proper stimulation, such as vertical structures to climb and jump on, and places to stretch their muscles and scratch, they can become anxious, reactive, and even aggressive toward their people or other pets in the home.”

-To ensure your kitty gets all the stimulation and enrichment they need, Dr. Sabrina Castro, a Los Angeles-based vet, recommends that pet parents give their kitty’s plenty of outlets for their hunting instincts.
-Invest in some of the best cat toys and a good cat tree that your furkid can climb and perch on.
-Puzzle feeders that disperse treats can also be a great option and a decent cat scratching post scattered with catnip will help keep those claws away from your furniture.
+To ensure your kitty gets all the stimulation and enrichment they need, Dr. Sabrina Castro, a Los Angeles-based vet, recommends that pet parents give their kitty plenty of outlets for their hunting instincts.
+Puzzle feeders that disperse treats can be a great option and a decent cat scratching post scattered with catnip will help keep those claws away from your furniture.

 Making sure your cat gets plenty of stimulation and enrichment during the day will help them feel ready for sleep in the evenings.
 Spend plenty of time with your kitty when you can, bonding through grooming and play, and when you’re out of the house there are some fantastic videos for cats that can help keep them occupied and entertained.